karllhughes/personal-blog-5/_posts/2025-12-16-scaling-services.md

 ---
 layout: post
-title: "How I'm Scaling My Service Business"
+title: "How I'm Scaling My Productized Service Business"
-date: 2021-03-24
+date: 2025-12-16
 img: /assets/img/scaling-services.png
 categories:
   - Entrepreneurship
   - Growth
 ---

-When I left my job to [start Draft.dev last year](https://www.karllhughes.com/posts/cto-writer), I knew there were pros and cons to starting a service business.
+When I left my job to [start Draft.dev a few years ago](https://www.karllhughes.com/posts/cto-writer), I knew there were pros and cons to starting a service business.
 Unlike the venture funded startups I had been with before, Draft.dev required no outside investment, and it was profitable from the first month.

 The tradeoff - as any service business owner can tell you - is that **scaling a service business is notoriously hard.**

+I've now scaled Draft.dev to multiple millions in revenue and since acquired [The Podcast Consultant](https://thepodcastconsultant.com/) to begin scaling it as well.
+These experiences were both a direct result of productizing our offerings, so I wanted to share a bit more about what productized services are and why more service businesses should take note.

 ## The Middle Ground: "Productized" Services
-An approach that appealed to me from the moment I first heard about it is [the productized service](https://productizeandscale.com/what-is-productized-service/):

 > "A productized service is one that runs systematically and continues to produce and grow with or without your direct involvement." - Brian Casel

 In an ideal productized service, every process and role is so well-defined that the founder doesn't need to be involved in _any_ of the day-to-day work.
 This is in stark contrast to models like [hourly consulting](https://www.karllhughes.com/posts/startup-consulting) where you trade time for money.
 Productizing a service is hard to pull off, but if you can do it, it makes your company more valuable and less dependent on you.

-After hearing [Tristan King's story on Tropical MBA](https://www.tropicalmba.com/shopifyninjas/) and more recently [Andrew Pierno's on Indie Hackers](https://www.indiehackers.com/post/0-10k-mrr-in-3-5-months-a-step-by-step-guide-on-exactly-what-i-did-1f3ce44511), I decided I would chime in with my approach.
-In this blog post, I'll outline the exact process I have used to productize my content writing service, [Draft.dev](https://draft.dev).
-I'll share some specific examples of each step and where the challenges lie in implementing them.
+After hearing [Tristan King's story on Tropical MBA](https://www.tropicalmba.com/shopifyninjas/) and [Andrew Pierno's on Indie Hackers](https://www.indiehackers.com/post/0-10k-mrr-in-3-5-months-a-step-by-step-guide-on-exactly-what-i-did-1f3ce44511), I decided I would chime in with my approach.

 Even with these steps in mind though, [starting a new business is really hard](https://www.karllhughes.com/posts/creating-a-tech-startup-without-a-developer).
-In the past year, I've had some of the highest highs and lowest lows in my professional career, but I can't imagine trading it for another day job anytime soon.
+In the past few years, I've had some of the highest highs and lowest lows in my professional career, but I can't imagine trading it for another day job anytime soon.

 ## How to Scale a Service Business
-When I started Draft.dev last year, it was essentially just me working as a freelance technical writer.
-Within 9 months, we have a team of nearly 50 writers, a full-time editor, a great marketing associate, and a handful of other freelancers helping with specialized tasks.
+Within 9 months of starting Draft.dev, we built a team of nearly 50 writers, a full-time editor, a marketing associate, and a handful of other freelancers helping with specialized tasks.

 My wife jokes that I like delegating too much, but the truth is **that's what separates entrepreneurs from freelancers**.
 Delegating isn't magic though - it's a lot of work.
-Here's how I have approached it in my service business:
+Here's how I have approached it in my service businesses:

 ### 1. Niche Down
 When I first started the business, I took just about any client that wanted help with their engineering blog or technical copywriting.
 I knew I wanted to do something at the intersection of software engineering and writing, but I wasn't yet sure where the profitable, scalable niche was in this area.